 It’s more than slightly uncomfortable, though, when you walk in on your brother snogging your best friend.
 On your bed.
 During your thirteenth birthday party.

 Yeah.
 Not the best of days.

 I think Aidan takes after my mother.
 She’s a bit of a free spirit, if you know what I mean.
-There was this one time where she had tried to sign up for Tai-Chi Classes at the local community centre.
-This, through a series of rather unfortunate events, led to our entire family being banned from the centre for the rest of eternity.
-My mother still maintains the defense that it wasn't her fault.
-After all, how was she supposed to know that Tai Chi isn't done naked--they should have specified on the form, for Merlin's sake!
+There was this one time when she had tried to sign up for Tai-Chi Classes at the local community centre — thanks to several unfortunate factors, including a strange conversation with the instructor and a fundamental misunderstanding of what Tai-Chi is, this led to our entire family being banned from the centre for the rest of our lives.

 Take last year, for example.
 During my fourth year at Hogwarts, I had single-handedly exploded nineteen cauldrons (a personal best, I might add), gotten locked out of the Slytherin Common Room thirty-two times (bloody password...
 I'm always forgetting it), broken three bones (my arm, my leg, and James Potter's nose), and set my bed on fire...twice.

 …Keep in mind that all these things were accidental.

 Well, maybe not Potter’s nose, but let’s face it, he had it coming.

 That leads me to another thing: Have you ever gotten a really bad pimple that, no matter how hard you push and prod, will just never go away?
 Like, you’ll squeeze and squeeze but it’ll always be there, lurking on the tip of your nose, and it’s so noticeable that Evelyn Stanford, this really terrible girl in your year, has got everyone calling you Rudolph (after the Red-Nosed Reindeer, of course) for a whole month?

 Yeah, well, that’s Potter.